SublimeText/WordHighlight/README.markdown

 * `"file_size_limit" : 4194304`

-	Files bigger than this number will disable WordHighlight
+	Files bigger than this number will put WordHighlight on mode "highlight around view port" (a portion of the document)

+* `"when_file_size_limit_search_this_num_of_characters" : 20000`

+	When a file is bigger than the previous setting.
+This controls how many characters below and above the  view port you want to search for words to highlight